jeremyButtler/alnSeq/usingThisCode.md

   alnSTToSeq (Fun-01 alnStruct.c/h) (I have not tested this function yet).

+The memory efficient Waterman returns a scoresStruct with the best score (fun-01 memWater.c/h).
+However, the alternative alignment version returns an alnMatrixStruct without a direction matrix (fun-02 memWater.c/h), but with the best score and alternative alignments.
+You will have to call another aligner to convert the best score to an alignment.
+Make sure to modify the offset and endAlnUL variables in your seqStructs (reference and query) to the start and end positions in the best score.

 Once you are finished with the matrix you can free it with the freeAlnMatrixST() function (fun-02 in alnMatrixStruct.h).
 Just remember to set it to null after